Tyulis/3DSkit/Readme.md

 *	GARC:
 	*	**version**: Specify the version of the output file.
 Can be 4 or 6, look at the console output during the extraction.
 Defaults to 6.
 *	mini:
 	*	**type**: Specify the file type (2 chars magic number) to use for the output file.
 Look at the console output during the extraction.
-If you don't use the right magic, it can prevents the packed file to load.
+If you don't use the right magic, it can prevent the game to load the packed file.
 Defaults to BL.

 Supported formats
 =================